Aros-Technology-Studio/AST-Aros-Financial-Paradigm/03_token_management_layer/smart_contract_registry.md

 ## Purpose

-This document defines the design and structure of the **Smart Contract Registry** used by AST to track, verify, and manage all deployed smart contracts related to the Aros Blockchain and Tokenomics infrastructure.
+This document defines the design and structure of the **Smart Contract Registry** used by AST to track, verify, and manage all deployed smart contracts related to the Aros NodeChain and Tokenomics infrastructure.

 ---